peteroupc/peteroupc.github.io/exporand.md

 <a id=Introduction></a>
 ## Introduction

 This page introduces an implementation of partially-sampled exponential random numbers.
+Called e-rands in this document, they represent incomplete numbers whose contents are determined only when necessary, making them have potentially arbitrary precision.

+Moreover, this document includes methods that operate on e-rands in a way that uses only uniform random bits, and without relying on floating-point arithmetic (except for conversion purposes in the example method `exprand`).
+Also, the methods support e-rands with an arbitrary rate parameter (&lambda;) greater than 0.

 There are papers that discuss generating exponential random numbers using random bits (Flajolet and Saheb 1982)<sup>[**(1)**](#Note1)</sup>, (Karney 2014)<sup>[**(2)**](#Note2)</sup>, (Devroye and Gravel 2018)<sup>[**(3)**](#Note3)</sup>, (Thomas and Luk 2008)<sup>[**(4)**](#Note4)</sup>, but none I am aware of deal with generating partially-sampled exponential random numbers using an arbitrary rate, not just 1.